shemetz/pf2e-modifiers-matter/Readme.md

 ![](metadata/example_5.png)

 In this example, the attack failed because the skeleton had greater cover (+4 to AC).
-Even though it's also frightened, the frightened condition modifier on this card will not be highlighted because it did not affect the outcome whatsoever.
+Even though Ezren is also frightened the frightened condition modifier on this card will not be highlighted because it did not affect the outcome whatsoever.

 ## Accessibility